Welcome to Mish Moments!

 Iceland Day One

-We arrived in Reykavik at 6:00AM.
+We arrived in Reykjavik at 6:00AM.
 It was cold and rainy.
 We could not get our Garmin to work.
 I feared the entire trip might be the same.
 Such fears were soon dashed.
-Once outside of Reykavik, the weather turned, the sun came out, and we were on our way.
+Once outside of Reykjavik, the weather turned, the sun came out, and we were on our way.